tulios/icosmith-rails/README.md

-# icosmith-rails gem
+# Icosmith Rails

-Creates a rake task to generate a new font from svg files using icosmith server
+Creates a rake task to generate a new font from svg files using [icosmith server](https://github.com/tulios/icosmith)

 ## Installation